 - Bing Webmaster Tools: Check Site Activity Screen, Crawl Information, and SEO Reports.

-- Google Analytics Reports: Review Keywords, Landing Pages, Sources, SEO traffic numbers and engagement.
+- Google Analytics Reports: Review Keywords, Landing Pages, Sources, and total SEO traffic.

 - Google Analytics Alerts: Review Custom Alerts and Automatic Alerts.
 Review other reports as needed.